Author: Tan Yeong Nam

 Mark-Recapture of Live Fishes

 Farmers fish for a certain number of fishes and mark them before releasing them back into the pond.
 After a period of time, farmers will fish again.
 They will then examine them for the presence of markings.
-To estimate the total population size, farmers will compare the proportion of marked fish in the second sample to the first round of marked population.
+Farmers compare the proportion of marked fish in the second sample to the first sample.
+This allows them to estimate the total population size of their fish farm.

 Farmers use tags or dye to keep the fish marks intact when they recapture them.
 This method is pretty accurate for estimating fish population size.
 But, there are also limitations to this.
 There is a possibility that the fish may lose their tags/dye marks when recaptured.
 It would make it difficult to identify the marked fishes during the second stage.